vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 Other Miscellaneous Texts Arthasāgtra-gee Kautilya.
 Aṣtāngasamgrabs of Vāgbhata - published by the Nirnayasi

 gara Press.
-Brhati of Prabhākara ( Tarkapāda )- edited in the Madras Uni.
+Br̥hati of Prabhākara ( Tarkapāda )- edited in the Madras Uni.

 versity Sanskrit series, 1936.
 Bșhat-samhitā of Varāhamihira--edited by Dr. Kern in the